codificat/kubevirt-tutorial/labs/lab7/lab7.md

 # Lab 7

-## Interacting with the Kubevirt web UI
+## Using the Kubevirt UI to interact with VMs

 In this section, we will install and interact with VMs using KubeVirt's dedicated UI.